urstrulyvishtan/ssd/bench/README.md

 export TORCHINDUCTOR_CACHE_DIR=/scratch/$USER/torchinductor_cache
 ```

-If a run crashes or you Ctrl-C, stale worker processes can linger and hold GPUs.
+If a run crashes or you Ctrl-C, stale worker processes can linger and hold resources.
 Before rerunning, kill them and verify GPUs are free:

 ```bash